-ALS (Amyotrophic Lateral Sclerosis), or Lou Gehrig’s Disease, is a progressive nervous system disease.
+ALS (Amyotrophic Lateral Sclerosis), or Lou Gehrig’s Disease, is a progressive nervous system disease about which we want you to know in detail as am Aurora compounding pharmacy.
 Plus, it impacts nerve cells in the brain and the spinal cord.
 As a result, people with ALS experience a loss of muscle control.
 In general, doctors do not know why ALS occurs in people.
 At times, people inherit this disease genetically.
 Muscle twitching and weakness are usually the signs that tell people they have caught ALS.
 Eventually, it impacts the control of muscles that people need in order to move, speak, eat, and breathe.
 Further, there is not any cure for ALS.

 ALS symptoms vary greatly for people, contingent on the neurons that ALS impacts.
 Typically, people with ALS experience weakness in muscles that disseminate and turn worse with time.
 In any case, the following are noticeable symptoms of ALS:

 - Trouble walking or engaging in everyday activities

 More often than not, the hands, feet, or limbs catch ALS, which eventually spreads to other body parts.
 In addition, ALS makes muscles weaker once it advances and destroys nerve cells.
 It also impacts people when they chew, swallow, speak, breathe, or speak.
 Further, ALS does not cause any pain in the early stages, but it becomes prominent in the advanced stages.